arandilopez/has_secure_whatever/README.md

 ## Usage

-Create a model or a migration to add an attribute which will save the encrypted text
+Create a model or a migration to add the attributes that will save encrypted text.
+Convention is name then as *attribute*\_digest

 ```
 $ rails generate model message content_digest sender_id_digest
 ```

-In your model setup the secure attribute
+In your model, setup the secure attribute

 ```ruby
 # app/models/message.rb